lawrencevanlaere/pfsense-code-exec/README.md

 ### variables to set

-set these variables to their appropriate values for your exploitation
+set these variables (in the source code) to their appropriate values for your exploitation

 ```
 username = 	"admin" 			# default is admin